-Student assessment will be undertaken upon entry to EBN 1.
+Student assessment will be undertaken upon entry to EBN.
 Assessments undertaken may include:

-- An Induction interview with a Personal Coach with responsibility for induction under the line management of the Pastoral Manager. - Literacy, numeracy and science assessments. - Scrutiny of information/paperwork from the student's mainstream school. - Scrutiny of information from outside agencies where available.
+- Personal interview with the Student Welfare Manager and or induction co-ordinator - Literacy, numeracy and science assessments. - Scrutiny of information/paperwork from the student's mainstream school. - Scrutiny of information from outside agencies where available.

-It should be noted that following the assessment process some students will be placed on the SEND list and will access Tier 2 interventions at that point
+It should be noted that following the assessment process some students will be placed on the SEN list and will access Tier 2 interventions at that point